sftpplus/sftpplus-docs/chevah/server/static/documentation/known-issues.rst

   No error is generated because internally the server uses UUIDs for addressing these items.

-* [#1547] When creating a new FTP or Implicit FTPS service, the passive port range is not updated in the GUI.
-  After the new service creation has been applied on the server, the passive port range is available for changes.

 * [#1588] On service start/stop the audit
   entries for these actions have no field mentioning the administrator requesting the action.